 What is Involved in Filing Chapter 7 in Florida?

 You may have heard stories about people losing everything they own when they file for debt relief under Chapter 7.
 This bankruptcy myth is not true.
 Most debtors do not lose any of their property when they file a Chapter 7 case.
-Let’s look at the pros and cons of a Chapter 7 bankruptcy case to help you understand what is involved in filing under this chapter of bankruptcy.
+Let’s look at the pros and cons of a Chapter 7 bankruptcy case to help you understand the filing procedure under this chapter of bankruptcy.

 Some benefits of a Chapter 7 bankruptcy case include:

-* Most Chapter 7 cases are completed within four to six months after the filing of the bankruptcy petition.
+- Most Chapter 7 cases can complete within four to six months after the filing of the bankruptcy petition.

 Before you file a Chapter 7 bankruptcy petition, you need to consult with a Florida bankruptcy attorney.
 Once you file a Chapter 7 case, you are not entitled to dismiss the bankruptcy case voluntarily without court approval.